shockcollective/Shock-Stuff/README.md

 - Choose and download a Shock! project from the Projects folder
 - Interperate the radio play / PreSoundtrack in your own visual style
 - Post your work or WIP publicly anywhere you like, just credit all contributors to the project
+- Don't be discouraged if there are multiple iterations of the same short, that's the idea!

 For full project details, credits, optional dialogue stems, Discord sharing, and posting guidelines, see each project folder